dewmguy/ItemLevelCalculator/README.md

 compared with ordinary staves, while main-hand and one-hand caster weapons are compared with the ordinary one-hand curve.
 This prevents the caster-heavy main-hand sample from becoming its own counterfactual and lets low-level caster staves receive credit from the staff DPS they actually give up.
+Integer spell-power credit rounds upward, with a small floating-point tolerance so a zero trade cannot create one free point.

+Uncommon caster-staff DPS now interpolates representative corpus anchors instead of the former quadratic.
+These include Staff of the Hand at item level 20 and `12.954545` DPS, plus observed leveling staves at item levels 25, 40, 62, 81, 99, 114, 138, 146, 154, 158, and 174.
+Epic Wrath caster staves use a separate anchor series from item level 190 through 300.
+Dying Light is the clean ICC reference: its normal item-level 264 version anchors at `219.047619` DPS and its heroic item-level 277 version anchors at `250` DPS.
+Proc-bearing weapons such as Nibelung are not averaged into this base curve because their proc consumes damage independently of the ordinary caster-weapon exchange.

 The `12/5` multiplier is fitted from the repeated spell-power series shared by caster staves and one-hand weapons in the local WotLK corpus.
-Representative epic outputs are 405 at item level 200 versus 408 observed, 518 at item level 226 versus 520 observed, and 836 at item level 277 versus 836 observed.
+Representative epic outputs are 405 at item level 200 versus 408 observed, 518 at item level 226 versus 520 observed, and 836 at item level 277 versus 837–838 observed.
 The small residuals reflect the continuous `RandPropPoints` fit rather than a hard-coded tier lookup.

 Caster mode is available for staves and for observed caster one-hand families